JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 ## MenuCheckItem

-Checks a menui item.
+Checks a menu item.

 ```
-FUNCTION MenuCheckItem (BYVAL hMenu AS HMENU, BYVAL item AS LONG, BYVAL fByPosition AS BOOLEAN = FALSE) AS BOOLEAN
+FUNCTION MenuCheckItem (BYVAL hMenu AS HMENU, BYVAL item AS LONG, _
+   BYVAL fByPosition AS BOOLEAN = FALSE) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |